edgedb/rfcs/text/1004-transactions-api.rst

 2. For Prepare_, OptimisticExecute_, Execute_, ExecuteScript_
    client-side messages: ``QUERY_OPT_ALLOW_FEATURES``

-Both contain the set of strings joined by comma:
+Both contain 32bit bitmap of the following:

-1. `modification` -- query is not read-only
+1. `MODIFICATONS      0b00001` -- query is not read-only
-2. `session` -- query contains session config change
+2. `SESSION_CONFIG    0b00010` -- query contains session config change
-3. `config` -- server or database config change
+3. `TRANSACTION       0b00100` -- query contains start/commit/rollback
-4. `ddl` -- query contains DDL
+   of transaction or savepoint manipulation
-5. `transaction` -- query contains start/commit/rollback of transaction
+4. `DDL               0b01000` -- query contains DDL
-    or savepoint manipulation
+5. `PERSISTENT_CONFIG 0b10000` -- server or database config change

 In case of ``SERVER_OPT_HAS_FEATURES`` it describes what is actually contained in the query.
 And in case of ``QUERY_OPT_ALLOW_FEATURES`` client can specify what of these things are allowed in this query.

 Read-only queries are always allowed.
 When ``QUERY_OPT_ALLOW_FEATURES`` is omitted any query is allowed (default).
-With the empty string only read-only queries are allowed.
+With the bit mask of zero only read-only queries are allowed.

-``SERVER_OPT_HAS_FEATURES`` is an empty string for read-only queries (the field is present) as it indicates that query has been analyzed.
+``SERVER_OPT_HAS_FEATURES`` is zero for read-only queries (the field is present) as it indicates that query has been analyzed.

 The ``SERVER_OPT_HAS_FEATURES`` is needed for the following tasks: